Karnali Province

 A two-day health camp in ward 6 of Sinja Rural Municipality in Jumla provided essential medical services to residents grappling with chronic pain and health issues, including bone, knee, and nerve-related ailments.

-Aadi Rawat, who had relied on herbal remedies for nearly nine months due to financial constraints and lack of support for hospital visits, heaved a sigh of relief upon receiving treatment from specialist doctors at a local health post.
+Aadi Rawat, who had relied on herbal remedies for nearly nine months due to financial constraints and lack of support for hospital visits, expressed relief upon receiving treatment from specialist doctors at a local health post.

 “I couldn’t afford to travel to a hospital, nor did I have anyone to take me there,” Aadi said.
 “I endured the pain with herbal medicine at home, but now I’m hopeful of getting better as I could receive treatment from the doctors.”